Location: Teignmouth and Dawlish

 How to Apply:

-Please click on ‘Apply Now’ and you will be directed to our simple online application form which is mobile and tablet friendly.
-For more information please call us on 01626 868 125 or email email@example.com
+Please click on ‘Apply Online’ and you will be directed to our simple online application form which is mobile and tablet friendly.
+For more information please complete our short enquiries form below by clicking “Enquire” or call Laura on 01626 868125 or email email@example.com

 Successful applicants will be subject to pre-employment safeguarding checks including an enhanced disclosure and barring service (DBS) check.